BrandonF55/Brandonf55/README.md

-## 👋🏼 Come Say Hi...
+## Come Say Hi👋🏼

 ## About Me:

 - 🌇 I currently live in Sandy, Oregon!
-- 🧙‍♂️ I’m looking to collaborate on web apps using C#/.Net, Javascript/React.
+- 🧙‍♂️ I’m looking to collaborate on web applications using C#/.Net, Javascript/React.
 - 📨 How to contact me ~~~~> Brandon.fenk99@gmail.com.

 ## Skills: